-Shaun Cafferty was recruited to the main Chamber Board in 2012, and sits on the Chamber’s Policy and Communications panel.
+Shaun Cafferty was recruited to the main Chamber Board in 2012.
 He also takes portfolio responsibility for Nantwich, and is part of the Town Council’s Retail Forum, as well as being Vice Chair of the Nantwich Partnership.
-He also represents the Chamber on the Bank of England panel.
+He also represents the Chamber on the Bank of England Panel.

 Shaun is passionate about the economy in South Cheshire, an area he returned to ten years ago after a seven year absence.
 He also actively participates in a wide range of community activities, sitting on the Advisory Board for The Georges Community Centre in Crewe, and being heavily involved in organising a number of events in Nantwich such as Holly Holy Day (the Battle of Nantwich), the Town Fete and its Christmas celebrations.
 Whilst Shaun always follows the progress of Nantwich Town, his true football love is Crewe Alexandra!

 Keith Cutler works with the local law firm Hibberts LLP, which can date its history back to the 18th century.

 Keith is a Solicitor Advocate, yet stopped doing litigation when he left London in 2002 after 15 years of handling heavy weight commercial/pension disputes.